 Iver Kleive: Requiem

-In 2017, His Royal Highness King Harald of Norway bestowed on Iver Kleive The Order of St. Olav (Officer class) for distinguished services to decades to Norway's cultural life.
+In 2017, Iver Kleive was awarded the Order of St. Olav (Officer Class) by His Royal Highness King Harald of Norway for distinguished services throughout several decades to Norway's cultural life.

-What then, would be more appropriate than to perform Iver Kleive's major work: Requiem in St. Olave's church in York, with the composer himself by the organ?
+What then would be more appropriate than to perform Iver Kleive's major work: Requiem in St. Olave's Church in York, with the composer himself at the organ?

-You are therefore encouraged to come to St. Olave's church 11th May to experience this magnificent work, performed by his choir together with great soloists from the Opera house in Oslo.
+You are therefore invited to come to St. Olave's Church on 11 May, 2018 at 7:30pm to experience this magnificent work, performed by his choir, together with great soloists from the Norwegian National Opera and Ballet.

 Iver Kleive (organ)